nikhita2004/Data_Analysis-and-Visualization/README.md

 # Data_Analysis-and-Visualization
 Analyzing and Visualizing COVID-19 Data Trends
 Project Overview:
 In this project, I conducted a comprehensive analysis and visualization of COVID-19 data trends across various countries and continents.
 The primary tools utilized for data visualization were Matplotlib, Plotly, and Choropleth maps.
-The data was sourced from an uploaded dataset containing key metrics such as total cases, deaths, recoveries, and testing statistics.
+The data was sourced from three datasets containing key metrics such as total cases, deaths, recoveries, and testing statistics.

 Objectives:
 To identify and visualize COVID-19 trends across different countries and continents.